Atharva-Gundawar/LLM-Modulo-prompts/README.md

 # LLM Modulo

-Prompts for LLM Modulo as presented in the paper "Robust Planning with Compound LLM Architectures: An LLM-Modulo Approach"
+Prompts for LLM Modulo as presented in the paper **Robust Planning with Compound LLM Architectures: An LLM-Modulo Approach**

 ## Structure